gitfrosh/lotr-api/v2/CONTRIBUTING.md

 ### Start Mongo DB service

-- you'll need docker & docker-compose installed on your machine
+- you'll need MongoDB Community Edition running on your machine, listening on default port 27017
-- start the service with `docker-compose up mongodb`
-- fill your MongoDB container with existing API data with `docker-compose up restore`
+- start a shell and restore LotR data with `mongorestore -d lotr --verbose ./db/bson`

 ### Start Node / Express backend

 - move into the backend folder `cd backend`
-- install packages with `npm install` is required
+- install packages with `npm install`
 - get your express server started with `node server.js` on localhost:3001

 ### Start React frontend

 - move into the frontend folder `cd frontend`
 - get your development server started with `npm run dev` on localhost:3000

 - **HACK AWAY!** 🔨🔨🔨

 - 🔃 Create a new pull request using <a href="https://github.com/gitfrosh/lotr-api/compare" target="_blank">`https://github.com/gitfrosh/lotr-api/compare`</a>.